Old-Fashioned Chocolate Ice Cream (The Right. Way.)

 Instructions

-• Temper the eggs by adding half of the warm milk mixture, a half cup at a time.
-Then add the egg mixture back into the saucepan with the rest of the milk and cream.
+• Temper the eggs.
+Slowly whisk half of the warm milk mixture into the beaten egg yolks, adding half a cup at a time to prevent curdling.
+Then, pour the egg mixture back into the saucepan with the remaining milk and cream.

 • Strain the custard and chill.
-Hold cheesecloth or a strainer over a bowl to strain the custard.
-Immediately place the custard into in the refrigerator to chill.
-Chill for 4-24 hours, until very cold.
+Strain the custard through a cheesecloth or a fine-mesh strainer into a bowl.
+Place the bowl in the refrigerator and chill for 4-24 hours until the custard is very cold.

 Notes